NCTC System Protocol

 The NCTC system is an OPEN system.
 All properly licensed hams are welcome to use\ NCTC system provided they bring pleasant and constructive content to the table.
 Any user that violates Part 97 Amateur Rules, demonstrates bad operating practices, blatant disregard for the NCTC system protocols, inflammatory remarks, etc will be asked to leave the system.
 There is no tolerance for this.
 The NCTC system blends many platforms in addition to RF to connect sites.
 Allstar, WiresX, and Echolink are a few examples.
 As the system grows and embraces these platforms, it’s imperative to regulate access into the system.
 We have implemented a Access list procedure for access into the network using the above digital platforms.
 We simply can’t have unobstructed access into the system, especially if a weather event is in progress and run the risk of having users unwillingly (or otherwise) hamper Skywarn activities.

 Please do not connect a remote base, cross band repeater or some other mode of communications into the NCTC system without coordinating with one of the system admins.
 A personal cross band repeater, for example, can and often do more harm than good.
 Trying to track down an obscure cross band repeater that has the entire system locked up is extremely frustrating.
 Many hams utilize APRS, but please make sure your APRS-beaconing is OFF if you intend to use your radio on NCTC.
 APRS packet bursts are annoying on any repeater and wide area link system.
 This network is managed by a loosely organized group of like-minded hams that have a common goal of providing a high quality, wide area, friendly and informative radio system.
-This is all done without ny kind of annual dues or a formally structured organization.
-Contributions are welcome at any time.
+This is all done without any kind of annual dues or a formally structured organization.
 At any given time a breakdown in a system component can occur.
 Other times a targeted improvement needs to be completed.
 Whatever the case may be, we band together, pass the hat and utilize our collective talents to MAKE IT HAPPEN.
-Please contact David Stephens KB5WB regarding donations.

 In conclusion: Have fun.
 Be courteous.
 73 de Nathan N5REL